 If there is a safe place you can leave your child to play, your life opens up.
 You can get a drink of water, make lunch for your baby, or even go to the bathroom, all without worrying about your child getting into something unsafe or that simply isn’t theirs.

-Not at all like a prison, a safe play space is a relief to the child.
+A safe play space is a relief to the child.
 Imagine being in a foreign place where you don’t know any of the cultural rules, and every time you try to do something (like stand up, wear a hat, talk loudly, etc), someone tells you to stop!
 Adult-oriented rooms with exposed electrical cords and forbidden cupboards can feel like this for children.
 All those limits become exhausting for both of you.
 The play space is a special place where you can both relax, where you and your child can be free of the limits that must be a part of every other place they go.